Gireum Tteokbokki (Pan-Fried Korean Rice Cakes)

-I first tried this pan-fried rice cakes at Tongin Market in Seoul, where street vendors serve it hot from the skillet.
-Unlike the gochujang based tteokbokki, this oil-fried version is tossed in gochugaru, soy sauce, and sugar, then pan-fried until crisp.
+I first tried these pan-fried rice cakes at Tongin Market in Seoul, where street vendors serve them hot from the skillet.
+Unlike saucy classic tteokbokki (gochujang-based), this oil-fried version is tossed in gochugaru, soy sauce, and sugar, then cooked until crisp.

 Get new recipes via email:

-There was no recipe in sight, but after tasting it, I knew I could recreate it at home.
-With just a few pantry staples, it comes together fast and delivers all the great flavor I remembered.
+After tasting it, I knew I could recreate it at home.
+With a few pantry staples, it comes together quickly and delivers the same bold flavor I remembered.

-Notes on Key Ingredients for Pan-Fried Rice Cake
+Notes on Key Ingredients for Pan-Fried Rice Cakes

 To get the right flavor and texture in this Korean stir-fried rice cake dish, it’s important to choose the right rice cakes and balance the seasoning properly.
 Here are a few notes to help you get the best results.